Hellboy (2004 film): Plot

 Concluding Samael made a nest in the sewer where Hellboy defeated it, Hellboy, Abe, and several FBI agents work to destroy them.
 However, Hellboy breaks off to pursue Kroenen, Abe is injured after locating the nest, and Kroenen kills most of the agents before shutting down his cyborg body to trick the BPRD into recovering him.
 As Hellboy is reprimanded by FBI director Tom Manning, Rasputin secretly manipulates Liz into returning to the BRPD.
 Discovering Myers taking Liz out for coffee, a jealous Hellboy covertly follows them, leaving the BPRD defenseless.
 Kroenen reanimates himself, allowing Rasputin to infiltrate the base and confront Broom.
 Rasputin reveals he intends to use Hellboy to destroy the world, but Broom asserts Hellboy will always be his son.
 Respecting Broom for raising Hellboy, Rasputin orders Kroenen to kill Broom quickly.

 Manning takes over the BPRD and leads a group in locating Rasputin's mausoleum, but everyone gets separated.
 As Hellboy and Manning locate and kill Kroenen, Liz and Myers find Samael's new nest.
 Hellboy reunites with them, but is overwhelmed by the creatures until Liz incinerates them and the nest, unwittingly allowing Rasputin and Haupstein to capture her, Hellboy, and Myers.
 Rasputin absorbs Liz's soul to force Hellboy to reopen the portal and release the Ogdru Jahad in exchange for returning it.
 Myers frees himself, subdues Haupstein, and reminds Hellboy that he can defy his destiny.
 Remembering his true self and what Broom brought him up to be, Hellboy reseals the Ogdru Jahad and mortally wounds Rasputin.
 Nonetheless, Rasputin expels a spawn of the Ogdru Jahad called the Behemoth, which kills him and Haupstein.
 Undeterred, Hellboy allows the monster to eat him and detonates a grenade belt inside it, killing it.
 Afterward, he revives Liz and shares a kiss with her.

 Cast

-In addition, Ladislav Beran plays Karl Ruprecht Kroenen, Bridget Hodson appears as Ilsa Haupstein, William Hoyland as Klaus Werner von Krupt and Corey Johnson (credited as John William Johnson) as Agent Clay, while David Hyde Pierce, in an uncredited role, provides the voice of Abe Sapien.
+In addition, Ladislav Beran plays Karl Ruprecht Kroenen, Bridget Hodson appears as Ilsa Haupstein, William Hoyland as Klaus Werner von Krupt, Angus MacInnes as U.S. Army Sergeant Whitman and Corey Johnson (credited as John William Johnson) as Agent Clay.